Sterility (physiology): Mechanisms of sterility

 Hybrid sterility can be caused by different closely related species breeding and producing offspring.
 These animals are usually sterile due to the different numbers of chromosomes between the two parents.
 The imbalance results in offspring that is viable but not fertile, as is the case with the mule.

 Sterility can also be caused by selective breeding, where a selected trait is closely linked to genes involved in sex determination or fertility.
-For example, goats breed to be polled (hornless).
-This results in a high number of intersex individuals among the offspring, which are typically sterile.
+For example, in goats bred to be polled (hornless), this results in a high number of intersex individuals among the offspring, which are typically sterile.

 Sterility can also be caused by chromosomal differences within an individual.
 These individuals tend to be known as genetic mosaics.
 Loss of part of a chromosome can also cause sterility due to nondisjunction.

 XX male syndrome is another cause of sterility, wherein the sexual determining factor on the Y chromosome (SRY) is transferred to the X chromosome due to an unequal crossing over.
 This gene triggers the development of testes, causing the individual to be phenotypically male but genotypically female.